We remember faculty, staff, alumni, and friends of the Department of Art and Art History who have passed away.

 Alabama artist and retired University of Alabama professor Richard Zoellner, whose widely-collected paintings and sculpture-like prints were known for their energy and vibrant application of color and pattern, died Thursday, March 6 at the age of 94.
 Zoellner served for 33 years on the department of art faculty in UA’s College of Arts and Sciences.
 His retirement from UA in 1978, at the age of 70, launched a period of renewed creativity in which he received extensive recognition as a highly productive painter of elegantly crafted lithographs and canvasses.
 He worked daily in his studio and continued to exhibit his work until his death.

-Please send news to Rachel Dobson, Visual Resources Curator, Department of Art and Art History, Box 870270, Tuscaloosa, AL 35487 or email us.
+Please send news to Rachel Dobson, communications specialist, UA Department of Art and Art History, Box 870270, Tuscaloosa, AL 35487 or email us.